-Join the Medical Assistant (MA), Central Sterile Processing Technician (CSPT), or Pharmacy Technician (CPhT) Apprenticeship programs and receive the benefits of skilled apprenticeship training for your workforce.
-These are full-time, paid positions combining technical instruction with hands-on learning.
-Cohorts are underway and being developed for 2021 and 2022.
+Join the Medical Assistant (MA), Central Sterile Processing Technician (CSPT), Pharmacy Technician (CPhT), Behavioral Health Tech, Peer Counselor, or Substance Use Disorder Professional Apprenticeship programs and receive the benefits of skilled apprenticeship training for your workforce!

-Through apprenticeship, employers gain a pipeline of skilled workers, lower turnover for apprentices and mentors, skills matching your needs and culture, increased loyalty, and higher productivity.
-Employers choose their apprentices – remote learning near or at your location is available.
+Apprenticeships provide employers with a pathway of skilled workers, lower turnover for apprentices and mentors, skills that match your needs and culture, increased loyalty, and higher productivity.
+Employers can choose their apprentices, and remote learning options near or at your location are available.

-- Certification: These programs prepare students to receive the MA-C, CRCST, or CPhT certification and work as a Medical Assistant, Sterile Processing Technician, or Pharmacy Technician in Washington State.
+- Certification: These programs prepare students to receive the MA-C, CRCST, CPhT or other related certification and work as a Medical Assistant, Sterile Processing Technician, Pharmacy Technician, or Behavioral Health staff in Washington State.

-- A full-time job at clinics and hospitals throughout Washington: Apprentices work and learn in full-time positions (post-completion service commitment required).
+- Full-time job at clinics and hospitals throughout Washington: Apprentices work and learn in full-time positions (post-completion service commitment required).

 Details for Employers

-Employers, invest now for skilled workers in the next couple of years!
-The Health Care Apprenticeship Consortium is the solution to recruit and retain employees.
+Invest now for skilled workers in the next couple of years!
+The Health Care Apprenticeship Consortium helps you recruit and retain employees.

-Benefits of Apprenticeship for Employers: increased retention for apprentices and mentors, pipeline of skilled workers, better matching of skills with your needs and culture, increased bottom line, employee loyalty, and higher productivity.
+Benefits of Apprenticeship for Employers: increased retention for apprentices and mentors, pathway of skilled workers, better matching of skills with your needs and culture, increased bottom line, employee loyalty, and higher productivity.

 How does it work?
-The Health Care Apprenticeship Consortium will partner with you to create and implement an apprenticeship program.
+The Health Care Apprenticeship Consortium partners with you to create and implement an apprenticeship program.
 You only need one apprentice.
 Watch our implementation video below to learn more.

-- Applicants must be 18 or older, have a high school diploma or equivalent, and be able to perform the physical duties of the role.
+- Applicants must be 18 or older, have a high school diploma or equivalent, and be able to perform the physical duties associated with the role.

 - Applicants are selected by individual employers who participate in the Health Care Apprenticeship Consortium.
 Most cohorts are open to general applicants.
 Current SEIU Healthcare 1199NW members are encouraged to apply.